Skip to content

 • Job opportunities in business, government and nonprofit sectors

 Hands-on learning with the latest practices.
-You will participate in a number of experiential learning opportunities using hands-on skills to learn how to respond to cybercrime threats in a real-world setting.
-Our program is aligned with the National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework, which is led by the National Institute of Standards and Technology (NIST) in the U.S. Department of Commerce.
+Engage in ethical hacking and penetration testing, experiential learning labs, simulations and gamification platforms to prepare for responding to cybercrime threats in real-world settings.
+Our program is aligned with the National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework and developed in collaboration with leaders in information technology, cyber defense and financial security.

 100% Online